 As a part of the Gregg Museum’s educational mission, we host interns to work with museum staff to learn more about museum work and to assist in fulfilling the institution’s greater mission.

-Internships are unpaid.
-Students are responsible for arranging with their own institutions and departments to receive class credit.
-Typically, interns work 8-10 hours per week depending on the requirements for credit.
-These hours should take place during the museum’s regular office hours of 9:00 am – 5:00 pm Monday through Friday, though some tasks may take place outside of these times.
+Students are responsible for arranging with their own institutions and departments if they wish to receive class credit.
+Typically, interns work 8-10 hours per week for a total of 120 hours, depending on the requirements for credit.
+These hours should take place between the hours of 9:00 am – 4:30 pm Monday through Friday, though some tasks may take place outside of these times.
+Approximately half of these hours will be completed on-site and the other half will be conducted virtually under the supervision of museum staff.
+In the event that the student is unable to complete the in-person hours, the internship will be marked as “incomplete.”
+The student should have availability a minimum of 4 consecutive hours on each day worked.
 Priority for internship placement is given to NC State students and then to students from other colleges and universities.
 The number of interns accepted each semester is determined by the museum’s current needs.
+Limited funding may be available for this position.
+Further information will be discussed with candidates.

 Interested applicants should send the following materials to Jordan Brothers Cao, Assistant Registrar: